What influenced your decision to study and practise law?

 Can you tell us a bit about your work experience and how it helped you with your applications?

 In the summer after graduation, I began searching for work experience; I found an opportunity with a Citizen’s Advice Bureau (“CAB”).
-Though this wasn’t, strictly speaking, my principal area of legal interest, I did learn an immense amount about client care, dealing with vulnerable people and working under pressure.
+Though this wasn’t, strictly speaking, one of my principal areas of legal interest, I did learn an immense amount about client care, dealing with vulnerable people and working under pressure.
 I was then able to demonstrate my understanding of these skills in my applications, which combined with this insight in to the legal profession, was what I believe helped me secure a vacation scheme at a City law firm.

 During the scheme, I really enjoyed the fast paced nature of the job and the responsibility which was entrusted to me.
 Despite having not completed a GDL, I applied and was successful in obtaining several paralegal roles.
 These roles gave me practical experience and showed prospective firms that I was determined to become a solicitor.